Gila River Indian Community

 Learn about the tribe’s culture at the HuHugam Heritage Center, one of the nation's finest tribal facilities.
 This museum houses artifacts that tell the stories of the history and language of the Gila River Indian Community and provides a space for research by members.
 The exhibitions, classes, programs, and collections educate the public about the cultural heritage of the tribes.

-Outdoor activities are also a popular choice for visitors, like the Koli Equestrian Center that offers miles of breathtaking scenery and Toka Sticks Golf Club, which has the nine original holes built over 40 years ago by Air Force personnel.
+Outdoor activities are also a popular choice for visitors, like the Koli Equestrian Center that offers miles of breathtaking scenery and Toka Sticks Golf Club that has the nine original holes built over 40 years ago by Air Force personnel.

 Stay at one of the nearby resorts, or lodging options are also available in Phoenix.